toth12/let-them-speak-toth/src/assets/files/essays/essay-1.md

  <br/><br/>
 <b>Cite as</b>: Gabor Mihaly Toth, <i>In Search of Drowned: Testimonies and Testimonial Fragments of the Holocaust</i> (Yale Fortunoff Archive, 2021), lts.fortunoff.library.yale.edu

-During the Holocaust millions perished without leaving anything but their names behind; their suffering vanished with them.[[1](#fn-1)] Until recently those who survived could recall only fragments of the meaningless suffering that the Voiceless had to face.
+During the Holocaust millions perished without leaving anything but their names behind; their suffering vanished with them.[[1](#fn-1)] Until recently those who survived could recall only fragments of the meaningless suffering that the Voiceless, as here I will refer to these millions, had to face.
 Symbolically, the survivors have given voice to the Voiceless; they have perpetuated a <i>living memory</i> of the emotional history of the Holocaust.
 Today, with the imminent death of the last survivors, the living memory is also fading and slowly disappearing.
-This inevitable transition has inspired this publication, which attempts to address one key question:
+This inevitable transition has inspired this writing, which attempts to address one key question:

 ><i>How can we preserve the emotional history of the Holocaust so that future generations can continue to hear the voice of the Voiceless?</i>